Social Media: You’re Probably Doing it Wrong (and How To Do It Right)

-Back in late 2009 when I started working at one of the largest automotive dealership groups in the northeast as a marketing manager, I was shocked that not one of the salespeople I worked with even had a Facebook page, let alone any type of a social strategy.
+Back in late 2009 when I started working at one of the largest automotive dealership groups in the northeast as a marketing manager, I was shocked that not one of the salespeople (or dealerships for that matter!)
+I worked with even had a Facebook page, let alone any type of a social strategy.

 If the sales professionals at a dealership group this large was having this much difficulty understanding how to properly use this massive paradigm shift in customer engagement called social media, I knew there must be thousands of others with the same problem.
 That’s when I struck out on my own.

 Since the invention of the telephone, nothing has changed the way we engage with customers like social media has.
 Now the amount of power customers have to communicate with you, with other customers and to voice their opinions (good or bad) is at an all time high.
 For far too many decades, the car buying experience has been clouded in secrecy, manipulation and outright lies.
 No longer can that be the case if you want to be successful.

 To properly get the most out of social media means changing your mindset on how marketing now works going forward.
 You absolutely have to bring value with every piece of content you post.
 That value could be in the form of information, entertainment, awareness and, every now and then, an advertisement (one that actually brings real value and savings, not some manipulative lease deal just to get a customer in the door).
 It’s now all about give, give, give, give and then, take.